 Let us do the work and shop around for you.get a quick quote

 Supplementing Your MSP with Personal Health Insurance

 Based on our explanation of MSP above, you can already see how it leaves many gaps in your health care needs.
-What’s more, almost all those exclusions are quite common in B.C. residents.
+What's more, almost all those exclusions are quite common in B.C. residents.
 If you rely on MSP alone, your out-of-pocket expenses are sure to skyrocket, especially if you have an active interest in physical and mental preventative care.

 Private health insurance bridges the gap left by MSP.
 That means they provide coverage for prescription drugs, dental, and eye health services.
 Some private policies also offer coverage for home health and even rehabilitative care.

 In a nutshell, these policies can help bring your risks down of facing high medical bills, especially when it comes to dental.
-They can also pay for preventive care that MSP doesn’t cover.
+They can also pay for preventive care that MSP doesn't cover.